Dr. K.C. Mmeje became vice president for student affairs at Southern Methodist University effective July 17, 2017.

 "Strength of character and a commitment to students shines through in interactions with Dr. Mmeje," said SMU President R. Gerald Turner.
 "His experience at urban, private universities in Chicago and Los Angeles also set him apart as a candidate for this important position at SMU.
 We are thrilled to welcome Dr. Mmeje to the Hilltop in Dallas."

-Dr. Anthony will oversee areas including the Office of the Dean of Student Life; Residence Life; women’s, LGBT, multicultural, volunteer and leadership programs; student activities; student conduct; campus ministries; health and wellness programs; career services; the Hughes-Trigg Student Center and the Dedman Center for Lifetime Sports.
+In his new duties, Mmeje (pronounced MAY-jay) will oversee areas including the Office of the Dean of Student Life; Residence Life; women’s, LGBT, multicultural, volunteer and leadership programs; student activities; student conduct; the Hegi Family Career Development Center; campus ministries; health and wellness programs, including the Dr. Bob Smith Health Center; the Hughes-Trigg Student Center and the Dedman Center for Lifetime Sports.

-Dr. Anthony was selected after a nationwide search coordinated by a campus committee chaired by Tom Barry, vice president for executive affairs.
-She replaces Lori S. White, who joined Washington University in St. Louis as vice chancellor for students.
+Mmeje was selected after a nationwide search coordinated by a campus committee chaired by Harold W. Stanley, vice president for executive affairs.
+He replaces the late Pamela D. Anthony, who died Jan.
+17, 2017, after a battle with cancer.